MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

     -   Relationship type: **Composition**

-29. Right-click **CustTable** Relation to open the context menu, and then select **New**, and select **Normal**.
+29. Right-click the **CustTable** Relation to open the context menu, and then select **New**, and select **Normal**.

 30. Set the following properties for the **RelationConstraintField1** :